 Scott is President and CEO, ESW Consulting Solutions LLC.
-Through 2022, he was the East Region Vice President of Sales and Business Development for US Bank’s National Strategic Markets and Affordable Lending Team; where he leads the institutions all-channel home loan strategy focused on expanding home ownership to LMI and Multi-Cultural consumers segments across a 18 state bank and mortgage footprint market.
+Through 2022, he was the East Region Vice President of Sales and Business Development for US Bank’s National Strategic Markets and Affordable Lending Team where he led the institutions all-channel home loan strategy, focused on expanding home ownership to LMI and Multi-Cultural consumers segments across an 18-state bank and mortgage footprint market.
 Prior to joining US Bank, he served as a Senior Regional Community Development Manager with HSBC North America; leading the bank’s CRA strategy to exceed its LMI residential mortgage, small business lending, community and retail service, and community development loan and investment targets for 32 retail bank branches in the Pennsylvania, Delaware, Maryland, Washington DC, Virginia, and South Florida markets.
 Prior to joining HSBC, Scott worked in Regional Multi-Cultural and Affordable Lending positions with JP Morgan Chase Bank, First Horizon Home Loans, and AIG United Guaranty; directing business development, CRA, and Fair Lending execution strategies that increased retail lending to first time home buyers, ethnic–minority, and LMI consumer segments across a 17 state bank and mortgage footprint market.
 Scott completed a B.A. degree in Public Administration from Kentucky State University (1990) as well as Masters’ degrees in Public Policy (1997) and Urban and Regional Planning (1998) from the State University of New York at Buffalo School of Architecture and Planning.
 Over the course of his banking and financial services career, he has been active in driving “high impact” volunteer engagement initiatives in collaboration with the Junior Achievement Metro Affiliates of Washington DC and South Florida, The Washington DC LISC Lender Advisory Council, The BEACON DC Women’s Founders Initiative, Venture Café Miami, the Greater Washington Urban League, NHS of South Florida, The Maryland Women’s Business Center, The Washington DC Metro Affiliates of the SBA’s Emerging Leader and SCORE Programs, as well as The Madame CJ Walker’s Legacy Foundation.